VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 **From a municipality in Windham County:**

 > As part of [the municipality's] reappraisal, we will review parcels previously classified as "inactive" to determine their contributory value.
-We believe that our Grand List (similar to every town across the state) contains inactive parcels not represented in the Grand List or [in the parcel data].
+We believe that our [records] (similar to every town across the state) contain inactive parcels not represented in the Grand List or [in the parcel data].
 Our goal is to identify and recreate these parcels through a thorough review of deeds, surveys, and historical grand lists.

 **From a mapping vendor working with Vermont municipalities:**